 What are Hypercars

-Hypercars are the fastest, the quickest, best handling, best preforming cars on the road.
+Hypercars are the fastest, the quickest, best handling, best performing cars on the road.
 These cars have a combination of sleek style and outrageous performance that evokes emotion in the viewer and the driver.
 They are not made for simply going from point A to B; these cars are built for true, and very rich, automotive enthusiasts.

 Hypercars are the cutting edge of the automobile industry, and for good reason.
 With common cars and common sport cars, the manufacturer has a budget; this limits what kind of technology they can put in their cars.
 Gale Halderman, the original Ford Mustang designer, sums it up best when he says “Designing a good looking car is absolutely easy as pie.
 Designing a car, that the company can afford; the manufacturing guys can assemble; the engineers can engineer; that’s damn difficult” (Gelb, 2015).
 This is unlike the manufacturers that build these cutting-edge automobiles called Hypercars.
-These manufacturers have no budget; their only goal is to make their car as best as it can possibility be in every aspect.
-This allows them to innovate and refine every inch of their car from the aerodynamics to the drivetrain.
+These manufacturers have no budget; their only goal is to make the best car This allows them to innovate and refine every inch of their car from the aerodynamics to the drivetrain.

 However, the automobile manufacturer also takes on a massive risk when creating a Hypercar.
 This risk not only comes from the unrestricted budget, but also because Hypercars sell in such little quantities.
-With that being said, if a manufacturer’s newly developed Hypercar does not compete with its competition, then the manufacturer has just invested hundreds of thousands of dollars into a project that they will never see profit from; certainly a big economic loss for any company.
-An example would be if Koenigsegg manufactured the One:1 and only sold one of the seven cars.
-Often times, the first of any product is the most expensive because of all the testing and refining that has to be done.
-Because of this, Koenigsegg would be at a major, if not catastrophic, loss.
-Luckily for the Hypercar manufacturers, a major loss like this example has never occurred; many times, these cars get completely sold out site on seen.
+With that being said, if a manufacturer’s newly developed Hypercar does not compete with its competition, then the manufacturer has just invested hundreds of thousands of dollars into a project that they will never see profit from; certainly a big economic loss for any company and a sunk cost.
+An example would be if Koenigsegg manufactured the One: and only sold one of the seven cars.
+Often timesthe first of any product is the most expensive because of all the testing and refining that has to be done and high fixed costs.
+Because of this, Koenigsegg would incur a major,, loss.
+Luckily for the Hypercar manufacturers, a major loss like this example has never occurred; many times, these cars get completely sold out at site as soon as they are seen.

-They are the most sought after car in the automobile industry; in many cases, Hypercars are the most luxurious goods on the market.
+, Hypercars are the most luxurious goods on the market.
 Unlike high production manufacturers (such as BMW, Ford, Chevy, etc.), Hypercars are almost produced entirely by hand.
 “In total, some 4,000 hours of handcraftsmanship goes into each vehicle” (Dean, 2013, ‘We’ll Build You a Helicopter’).
 These high-performance automobiles are fully customizable from the factory to satisfy the buyer’s wants and needs.
-Everything from the color scheme of the exterior and interior to the materials used in specific sections of the car.
+Everything from the color scheme of the exterior, interiors and materials used in specific sections of the car can be customized.
 Ferrari even molds the seat around the buyer’s body to ensure a very comfortable and sung fit.
 The person who buys this Hypercar can also get their name engraved on the steering wheels if they so choose (“2015 Ferrari La Ferrari,” 2015).

 Hypercars are tomorrow’s technology, put into an automobile today.
 They are the perfect combination of engineering and art to create one cohesive road and racetrack conquering machine.
 In many ways, they are an elegant street legal racecar.
 Hypercars are an example of what humans can do with materials that they pull out of the ground; by using the technology and knowledge that engineers have gained overtime, they develop these astonishing machines that, in the automotive world, is science fiction brought to life.